department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/uat-findings.md

 ## Next Steps:
 1. _(Main finding)_ Resolve bugs shown on Android mobile device.
+2. _(Main finding)_ Make phone number clickable.
+RESOLVED ([Link to GH issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/42758))
-2. _(#3)_ Confirm that Preferred name hint text is sufficient and dropdown is not needed.
+3. _(#3)_ Confirm that Preferred name hint text is sufficient and dropdown is not needed.
-3. _(#6)_ When technically possible, add Remove button to give Veterans more autonomy over selctions, particularly because some participants already had their Gender identity information auto-filled (see Finding #12).
+4. _(#6)_ When technically possible, add Remove button to give Veterans more autonomy over selctions, particularly because some participants already had their Gender identity information auto-filled (see Finding #12).
-4. _(#8)_ Identify if character max or characters allowed can/should be changed for Preferred name.
+5. _(#8)_ Identify if character max or characters allowed can/should be changed for Preferred name.
-5. _(#9)_ Continue to work towards adding a text input field for Gender identity - reliant on API - and possibly consider revisiting order of terms listed.
+6. _(#9)_ Continue to work towards adding a text input field for Gender identity - reliant on API - and possibly consider revisiting order of terms listed.
-6. _(#10)_ Determine if any additional information is needed - return to discuss about Resources & Support article.
+7. _(#10)_ Determine if any additional information is needed - return to discuss about Resources & Support article.
-7. _(#13)_ Add Pronouns once approved ([Link to GH issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/38951)) Add Sexual orientation once approved ([Link to GH issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/38954))- pending PRA approval.
+8. _(#13)_ Add Pronouns once approved ([Link to GH issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/38951)) Add Sexual orientation once approved ([Link to GH issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/38954))- pending PRA approval.
-8. _(#15)_ Resolve latency issue (in progress).
+9. _(#15)_ Resolve latency issue (in progress).

 --------